ECO786786/Salaries/README.md

 ## Data Metrics

-1. Work year:
+- Work year: The year in which the data was collected.

-2. Experience level: The experience level of the employee, categorised as SE (Senior Engineer), MI (Mid-Level Engineer), or EL (Entry-Level Engineer).
+- Experience level: The experience level of the employee, categorised as SE (Senior Engineer), MI (Mid-Level Engineer), or EL (Entry-Level Engineer).

-3. Employment type: The type of employment, such as full-time (FT), part-time (PT), contract (C), or freelance (F).
+- Employment type: The type of employment, such as full-time (FT), part-time (PT), contract (C), or freelance (F).

-4. Job title: The title or role of the employee within the company, for example, AI Engineer.
+- Job title: The title or role of the employee within the company, for example, AI Engineer.

-5. Salary: The salary of the employee in the local currency (e.g., 202,730 USD).
+- Salary: The salary of the employee in the local currency (e.g., 202,730 USD).

-6. Salary currency: The currency in which the salary is denominated (e.g., USD).
+- Salary currency: The currency in which the salary is denominated (e.g., USD).

-7. Salary in usd: The salary converted to US dollars for standardization purposes.
+- Salary in usd: The salary converted to US dollars for standardization purposes.

-8. Employee residence: The country of residence of the employee.
+- Employee residence: The country of residence of the employee.

-9. Remote ratio: The ratio indicating the extent of remote work allowed in the position (0 for no remote work, 1 for fully remote).
+- Remote ratio: The ratio indicating the extent of remote work allowed in the position (0 for no remote work, 1 for fully remote).

-10. Company location: The location of the company where the employee is employed.
+- Company location: The location of the company where the employee is employed.

-11. Company size: The size of the company, often categorised by the number of employees (S for small, M for medium, L for large).
+- Company size: The size of the company, often categorised by the number of employees (S for small, M for medium, L for large).

 ## Salary Analysis Insights

 ### 1. Top Median Salaries by Role

-    Analytical Engineering Manager: Highest median salary at $399,880.00, likely due to the role's newness and limited data.
+- Analytical Engineering Manager: Highest median salary at $399,880.00, likely due to the role's newness and limited data.
 Such specialised roles often command higher pay.

-    Other High Earning Roles: Data Science Tech Lead ($375,000.00) and Head of Machine Learning ($330,000.00) are also top earners, reflecting the high responsibility and expertise required.
+- Other High Earning Roles: Data Science Tech Lead ($375,000.00) and Head of Machine Learning ($330,000.00) are also top earners, reflecting the high responsibility and expertise required.

 ### 2. Lowest Median Salaries by Role

-    Principal Data Architect: Surprisingly low median salary at $38,154.00, potentially due to location outside the U.S.
+- Principal Data Architect: Surprisingly low median salary at $38,154.00, potentially due to location outside the U.S.

-    CRM Data Analyst: Median salary of $40,000.00, typical of analyst roles that generally offer lower pay.
+- CRM Data Analyst: Median salary of $40,000.00, typical of analyst roles that generally offer lower pay.

 ### 3. Salaries by Experience Level

-    Executives (EX): Median salary is $192,000.00.
+- Executives (EX): Median salary is $192,000.00.

-    Entry-Level (EN): Lowest median salary at $80,769.00.
+- Entry-Level (EN): Lowest median salary at $80,769.00.

-    Salaries increase predictably with experience.
+- Salaries increase predictably with experience.

 ### 4. Salaries by Work Arrangement

-    Office Workers: Highest median salary at $140,100.00.
+- Office Workers: Highest median salary at $140,100.00.

-    Remote Workers: Competitive median salary at $137,785.50.
+- Remote Workers: Competitive median salary at $137,785.50.

-    Hybrid Workers: Lowest median salary at $66,022.00.
+- Hybrid Workers: Lowest median salary at $66,022.00.

 ### 5. Country-Specific Insights

-    US: Leads with a median salary of $147,500.00, reflecting its strong tech market.
+- US: Leads with a median salary of $147,500.00, reflecting its strong tech market.

-    Canada: Close second at $137,665.00.
+- Canada: Close second at $137,665.00.

-    Australia: Median salary at $105,600.00, Germany at $79,425.00, showing regional disparities.
+- Australia: Median salary at $105,600.00, Germany at $79,425.00, showing regional disparities.

 ### 6. Company Size and Salaries

-    Medium Sized Companies: Highest median salary at $140,250.00.
+- Medium Sized Companies: Highest median salary at $140,250.00.

-    Large Companies: $108,000.00.
+- Large Companies: $108,000.00.

-    Small Companies: $72,000.00, reflecting limited resources.
+- Small Companies: $72,000.00, reflecting limited resources.

 ### 7. Salaries by Employment Type

-    Full-Time Employees: Highest median salary at $139,152.00.
+- Full-Time Employees: Highest median salary at $139,152.00.

-    Freelancers: Lowest median at $47,777.50, due to work variability.
+- Freelancers: Lowest median at $47,777.50, due to work variability.

 ### 8. Impact of Outliers

-    Outliers, such as Qatar's initial highest salary, were addressed by focusing on countries with more participants, providing a clearer salary landscape.
+- Outliers, such as Qatar's initial highest salary, were addressed by focusing on countries with more participants, providing a clearer salary landscape.

 ## Recommendations